awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticmapreduce-cluster-jobflowinstancesconfig.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `EmrManagedSlaveSecurityGroup`  <a name="cfn-elasticmapreduce-cluster-jobflowinstancesconfig-emrmanagedslavesecuritygroup"></a>
 The identifier of the Amazon EC2 security group for the core and task nodes\.
+If you specify `EmrManagedSlaveSecurityGroup`, you must also specify `EmrManagedMasterSecurityGroup`\.
 *Required*: No
 *Type*: String
 *Minimum*: `0`